List of best results on Ninja Warrior: Last Man Standing

 Condition 8 has only been enacted once in franchise history, during Stage 3 Heat 2 in X Warrior: International Competition - China vs Singapore.

-Condition 9 has only been enacted once in franchise history, to determine LWS in Sasuke 25, when all women failed the first obstacle with one run digested, and the other three fully cut.
+Condition 9 has only been enacted once in franchise history, to determine LWS in Sasuke 25, when all women failed at the first obstacle with one run digested, and the other three fully cut.

 Condition 10 has been enacted in four occasions, to determine LMS during Sasuke 18, Sasuke 19, Sasuke 25 and Sasuke 28.